 4) Behavioral style (dynamic/not dynamic, meek/aggressive, energetic/tired, etc.).

 Related to source character issues are perceptions as to whether the senders have their own (and even hidden) agendas and stand to benefit by persuading the audience or, conversely, seem to have the audience’s needs foremost on their minds.

 Consider two health communication messages that have helped change your behavior or lifestyle.
 What aspects of the sources of these messages contributed to their impact on you?

 Part Four: Peers, Authorities and Celebrities

 Peer or other sources sharing status and values with the audience often function as role models for individuals in that audience.
 In Albert Bandura’s landmark work Behavior Modification (1969), he shows that observational learning is one of the most important impacts of modeling.
 (The power of role modeling and imitation is itself the subject of health communication efforts, as seen in this example.)
 However, it may not just be new behaviors that are learned, but inhibitions or dis-inhibitions of previously learned behaviors and response facilitation (in other words, previously established behaviors are suppressed or reemerge, respectively).
 The implication here for selecting sources in health communication is twofold.
 First, we will want to ensure that the healthy behavior in which our source engages in is met with favorable consequences.
 Second, however, individuals may feel that role models can engage in risky behaviors and not face any such consequences.
 If that is the case, we want to ensure that our sources are individuals who have indeed taken unnecessary and unhealthy risks and have paid the price for them.
-Therefore, the impact of peer models is heavily related to an individual’s developmental stage, with younger children being far more susceptible to the impact of a model, whether it be in learning a new response or having a previous one facilitated, while older adults may have less of a need to learn specifically from role models but may be looking for other issues related to a source of communication.
+Therefore, the impact of peer models is heavily related to an individual’s developmental stage, with younger children being far more susceptible to the impact of a model, whether it be in learning a new response or having a previous one facilitated, while older adults may have less of a need to learn specifically from role models but may be looking for other characteristics related to a source of communication.
 In any case, children will model their behavior after individual peers whom they perceived to be competent rather than incompetent.